 Can a Cappuccino Machine Make Regular Coffee?

-No. You can’t make a regular cup of coffee with cappuccino or espresso machines.
-Some dual-purpose cappuccino makers can make both espresso and coffee but since espresso is made by forcing pressure through the finely ground coffee, the resulting taste is different than when utilizing gravity and making drip coffee.
+No. You can’t make a regular cup of coffee with a cappuccino or espresso machine.
+Some dual-purpose cappuccino makers can make both espresso and coffee, but since espresso is made by forcing pressure through the finely ground coffee, the resulting taste is different than when utilizing gravity and making drip coffee.

-If you like the taste of black drip coffee, however, you can make a long black with your espresso machine, which will probably be your best bet.
+However, if you like the taste of black drip coffee, you can make a long black with your espresso machine; it’s a lot like a regular drip but stronger.

-Cappuccinos are some of the most popular coffee beverages out there and the good news is that you don’t have to venture to a cafe to enjoy this indulgent experience; simply invest in a quality brewer and make one at home!
+Cappuccinos are some of the most popular coffee beverages out there.
+The good news is that you don’t have to venture to a coffee shop to enjoy this indulgent experience; simply invest in a quality brewer and make one at home!